 The million-dollar question, is how to obtain that clear view, and start moving towards a more preventative maintenance model.

 You can never have that “clear view” of what and where to target without good data and reporting.
-At FMI Works, our FM Solutions offer you that visibility into your asset’s performance and its maintenance costs.
-This is the starting point from which you can choose the right maintenance strategy for your asset and preventative maintenance options become possible.
+At FMI Works, our FM solutions offer you that visibility into your asset’s performance and its maintenance costs.
+This is the starting point from which you can choose the right maintenance strategy, and make preventative maintenance possible.